libmapper/mappersession/README.md

 - param session_json (Dict): A session JSON Dict to load
 - optional param `name` (String): A name for the session; any maps created by this session will be tagged with the name.
-- optional param `wait` (Boolean): Wait for missing signals during session load and create maps once they appear, default `False`
+- optional param `wait` (Boolean or Float): Wait for missing signals during session load and create maps once they appear, default `False`.
+Can be set to wait indefinitly (True) or for N seconds.
 - optional param `persist` (Boolean): Continue running after creating maps in session, and recreate them as matching signals (re)appear, default False
 - optional param `background` (Boolean): True if waiting for signals should happen in a background thread, default False
 - optional param `device_map` (Dict): A dictionary specifying correspondences between device names stored in a session file and names of devices active on the network.